 Soft bottle belts

 The Salomon Agile 250 or 500 are both very neat bottle belts, specifically designed to take soft bottles of 250 or 500ml.
 The 500ml comes with a second quite generous zip pocket, whereas the 250 belt has a smaller non-zipped stash pocket.
 Both fit around the waist very neatly.
-Another very similar bottle belt is the Ultimate Direction race belt – it comes with a 500ml soft bottle and an additional internal zipped pocket large enough to fit an iPhone.
-The Montane Via Bite belt has one large 1 litre zip compartment as well as two small mesh pockets at the side.
-It doesn't come with a soft bottle, but there is ample space for one, as well as other bits and pieces.
+The OMM 3L wast pouch has one large 3L zip compartment as well as 2 small mesh pockets at the side.
+It has a bungee cord which can be used to compress the large compartment.
+It doesn't come with a soft bottle, but there is obviously ample space for one, as well as other bits and pieces.

 Soft bottle ultra-vests

 Another good way to carry soft bottles, especially if you need to carry some kit, are the ultra vests.
 It would definitely be best, if all possible, to try them on, as they do all fit slightly differently.
-All the vests come with 2 x 500ml soft bottles, except the Ultimate Direction men's Mountain Vest and women's Adventure Vesta which have one 500ml soft bottle.
+All vests come with 2 x 500ml soft bottles, except the women's Adventure Vesta which has one 500ml soft bottle.
 The reason for this is they are designed for longer runs where you would probably need more than 1 litre.
 All the vests are compatible with a 1.5 litre bladder.

 The main thing to decide on is how much extra stuff you need to take as well as the water.
 On long road runs the ultra minimal approach is possible – a Ronhill pair of Cargo or Fuel shorts with a soft bottle and a couple of gels.
 If you are going into the hills, do be sensible – take some extra kit and go for a larger waist pack or an ultra west.
 But remember to drink wherever you go and enjoy your running.